 The insurance afforded by the policy.
 Also see “sum insured”

 You’ll have to pay a certain amount of your medical fees, generally set at 10% – 20% of the total bill.
 The balance will then be covered by your medical insurance policy.

-This is an agreement between you(the policyholder) and the insurance company to share the costs of your medical treatment.
-For example, if your deductible option is RM100, and your total medical bill is RM300, your insurer will only pay for the remianing RM200.
+This is an agreement between the policyholder and the insurance company to share the costs of a medical treatment.
+For example, if the deductible option is RM100, and the total medical bill is RM300, your insurer will only pay for the remaining RM200.

 The face amount is the lump sum payment the insurer promises to pay the policyholder in case the insured event takes place.

 Coverage for losses caused by fire and lightning, as well as the resultant damage caused by smoke and water.